stakater/slack-operator/README.md

 ## About

-Slack operator is used to automate the process of setting up a Slack channle for alertmanager in a k8s native way.
+Slack operator is used to automate the process of setting up a Slack channel for alertmanager in a k8s native way.
 By using CRDs it lets you:

 1. Manage Channels
 2. Configure Issues